TedHusted/awake/awake.md/awake.md

 Idisi: Unclear.
 Over the last hundred years, we have carefully managed encounters to make our presence better known.
 Their governments now freely admit that a subset of UAPs may be examples of non-human technology.
 We have been steadily uplifting Terran technology world-wide.

+The hologram reappears displaying a collage of Terran technological development.
+Plows, pyramids, tractors, skyscrapers.

 Phoebe: Along with secretly funding many fictional accounts of Terrans and aliens working together against a common enemy.

+Taking the cue, Idisi creates a montage of movie images and posters.
+A Trip to the Moon, Buck Rogers, Dr Who, Star Trek, ET, Mandalorian, Quasar.

 Iapetus: Yes, but we still need the SI equivalent of the movie ET. — Instinctively, Terrans worry that SI will dominate humans the way the reptoids did millennia ago.
 How do we make SI look warm and cuddly?